 You could also use steamed broccoli or asparagus as a veggie side to round out this meal.

-Yes.
-I'm on team you can freeze most things, but this does freeze well.
-You can freeze it for up to 5-6 months in a freezer-safe ziptop bag or container.
+- You can also freeze leftover butter chicken.
+Label, date and freeze it for up to 5-6 months in a freezer-safe ziptop bag or container.

 Enjoy!